briancain/Layers-Protocol/README.md

         RunB.java
         RunA.java

+If you want to compile from the command line, do the following:

 Make sure temp.txt and topology.txt are in the same dir that you are running the project out of

         javac Node.java